NikitaDie/Database/README.md

 delete - delete list

-exit - extit feom the program
+exit - extit from the program